Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Experiments

 We use WavLM~\cite{chen2022wavlm} as the pretrained speech encoder in all our experiments, and Gemma-3-1B-it~\cite{gemma_2025} as the LLM in most experiments.
 We also report a subset of results with Gemma-3-4B-it and Gemma-3-12B-it to quantify the impact of scaling, as well as OLMo-1B~\cite{Groeneveld2023OLMo_} to facilitate comparison with prior state-of-the-art~\cite{sedlacek25_interspeech} and because the openness of its training data and configuration allay risks of data contamination.

 For the connector, we use a 4-layer Transformer encoder with hidden size 1024, 4 attention heads, feedforward intermediate dimensions of 4096 and sinusoidal positional encoding with maximum length set to 512.
-The Transformer layers are preceded by two convolutional layers with strides of 3 and 2, so that the speech input to the LLM has 8Hz.
+The Transformer layers are preceded by two convolutional layers with strides of 3 and 2, so that the speech input to the LLM has 8 Hz.
 Note that text inputs from the text encoder are passed through only the Transformer and not the convolutional module of the connector.

 For the text encoder, we use a Transformer encoder with identical dimensions to the connector Transformer, preceded by an input embedding layer with the same tokenizer as the respective LM.
+To compare the text encoder pipeline with training on synthetic speech, we generated spoken user turns using Qwen3-TTS-12Hz-0.6B-CustomVoice\footnote{The voice was generated choosing the speaker ``Ryan" from the model's speaker list}~\cite{qwen}.

-In the ASR training phase, we use AdamW optimizer~\cite{loshchilov2018decoupled} for 100k steps.
-The learning rate is warmed up over the first 1000 steps up to a peak of $2\times10^{-4}$ and then decayed linearly to 0.01 of the peak over the course of training.
+In the ASR training phase, we employ AdamW optimizer~\cite{loshchilov2018decoupled} for 100k steps.
+The learning rate is warmed up over the first 1000 steps up to a peak of $2\times10^{-4}$ and then decayed linearly to $2\times10^{-6}$ over the course of training.

 In the finetuning phase, we use LoRA with rank and alpha 32 and train using AdamW.
 We warm up the learning rate to a peak of $5\times10^{-5}$ over 1000 steps, and then decay it for up to 60k steps.
-We measure the JGA (in teacher-forcing mode) on the validation sets, and use it for early stopping and for selecting checkpoints.
-We find that training typically terminates in the first 10k steps.
+We measure the JGA (in teacher-forcing mode) on the validation sets and use it for early stopping and for selecting the best checkpoint for each validation set.